 Bella pasta tradizionale!

-pasta.kitchen provides a definitive range of Italian manufactured pasta tools, equipment & accessories created from our love of pasta.
+pasta.kitchen provides an outstanding range of Italian manufactured pasta tools, equipment & accessories created from our love of pasta.

-Using the best pasta tools, equipment and accessories will help you make the tastiest, freshest, home-made pasta possible in the traditional ways, just like Nonna.
+Using the best pasta tools, equipment and accessories will help you make the tastiest and freshest home-made pasta possible in a traditional way, just like Nonna.

-We only offer Italian manufactured pasta products which are either made by traditional methods or by the latest modern engineering techniques.
-We feel that if you are making traditional Italian pasta then it should be made on an Italian manufactured pasta machine or gnocchi paddle!
+We only offer Italian manufactured pasta products which are either made in a traditional way or by the latest modern engineering techniques.
+We believe that if you are making traditional Italian pasta then it should be made with an Italian manufactured pasta machine or gnocchi paddle!

 We would love to hear from you with your favourite recipes, hints and tips.

-Why not let us know which are your favourite tools and gadgets.
-Maybe there is a specific pasta tool you would like us to try and source?
+Why not let us know what you favourite tools and accessories are?
+Perhaps there is a specific pasta tool you would like us to try and source?

-Please follow us on Facebook, Instagram, Twitter and Pinterest.
-You will then be the first to hear about our special offers, new products, recipes and competitions.
+Please follow us on Facebook, Instagram, Twitter and Pinterest to be the first to hear about our special offers, new products, recipes and competitions.